coder/code-server/doc/CONTRIBUTING.md

 There are several differences, however.
 You must:

 - Use Node.js version 12.x (or greater)
+- Have [yarn](https://classic.yarnpkg.com/en/) installed (which is used to install JS packages and run development scripts)
 - Have [nfpm](https://github.com/goreleaser/nfpm) (which is used to build `.deb` and `.rpm` packages and [jq](https://stedolan.github.io/jq/) (used to build code-server releases) installed

 The [CI container](../ci/images/debian8/Dockerfile) is a useful reference for all